vberlier/narwhal/examples/tmpdir_fixture/README.md

 # Tmpdir fixture

 This example demonstrates how you could create a fixture that makes a test run in a temporary directory.
-To run this example, Unicorn should be installed globally.
+To run this example, Narwhal should be installed globally.

 You can compile this example by running `make`.